We spent $1 on an abandoned baseball stadium, and $14 million to convert it into luxury apartments—take a look inside

 The stadium's renovation began in August 2011 and was completed in a little under two years.
 By the time it opened in July 2013, all 138 apartments had been leased.

-It was converted into 95 1-bedroom apartments, 26 2-bedroom apartments, and 17 lofts.
+It was converted into 95 one-bedroom apartments, 26 two-bedroom apartments, and 17 lofts.
 Rent in the complex ranges from $900 to $1,700 and each apartment has a washer and dryer.

 "Our biggest concern when we started this project was, 'Who is going to show up and rent it?'
 There wasn't much housing in the neighborhood.
 There wasn't much economic activity in the neighborhood," Watson says.
 "We were kind of pioneers when we did this project, so we were concerned about its success, and we underwrote it conservatively."